SS Taiaroa: Construction

 The Taiaroa was schooner rigged and had a 438 gross tonnage and 228 tons net.
 She was built in 1875 at Glasgow by A. & J. Inglis for Patrick Henderson and Co, later Shaw-Savill and Albion Company.
 In 1876 she was sold to the Union Steam Shipping Company.
 The Taiaroa was powered by a 110 hp engines.
 She was 189 ft 3in long, 23 ft 2in beam, and her hold was 12 ft 6in deep.
 She was able to take 90 passengers.

 Maiden voyage

 She sailed from Glasgow on 18 September 1875 under Captain Robert Gilpin.
 Gilpin died on 3 November, two days after she left Cape Town.
 The Chief Officer Joanness Spiegelthar took command.
 On 3 December she called at Hobart to coal.
 Reaching the Otago Coast on 10 December she stranded on the Old Man Rocks adjacent to Dog Island.
 That same day she was towed off by SS Express and arrived at Port Chalmers the following day.

 Union Steam Ship Co

 Patrick Henderson and Co had become of the Albion Shipping Company and she was used as a coaster between Port Chalmers and Timaru under Captain James Stewart.
-In 1876 the Union Steam Ship Company purchased her and put Captain Petersen in charge.
+In 1876 the Union Steam Ship Company purchased her and put Captain John Pietersen in charge.
 She was used mainly for coastal shipping but did undertake one voyage to Fiji.